ROCCYK/Intro_to_Artificial_Neural_Networks/README.md

 # 🧠 Introduction to Artificial Neural Networks

-This is a repository for the *Intro to Artificial Neural Networks* course, part of the Honours Bachelor of Artificial Intelligence program at [Durham College].
+This is a repository for the *Intro to Artificial Neural Networks* course, part of the Honours Bachelor of Artificial Intelligence program at Durham College.
 This repository encompasses assignments, weekly materials, and code examples developed throughout the Spring 2024 semester.

 ## 📁 Repository Structure